 Now, the medicinal potential of hemp extract has made its way to mainstream audiences.
-Pre-clinical trials over the past four decades have found that cannabinoids, like those found in hemp extract, show potential to be a natural anti-inflammatory, antioxidant, neuroprotectant, antidepressant, along with many other benefits.
+Pre-clinical trials over the past four decades have found that cannabinoids, like those found in hemp extract, show the potential to be a natural anti-inflammatory, antioxidant, neuroprotectant, antidepressant, along with many other benefits.

-Cannabidiol (CBD) is the most predominant cannabinoid in hemp, and has many beneficial properties.
+Cannabidiol (CBD) is the most predominant cannabinoid in hemp and has many beneficial properties.